johannacarolinep/watercolour-school/README.md

 ![Colour scheme](documentation/colour-scheme.png)

-- A bright yellow, #fffb00, was used as the main accent color of the website.
+- A bright yellow, #fffb00, was used as the main accent colour of the website.
 Yellow is highly associated with creativity and fun, central to the Watercolour School brand.
 Yellow is also good at drawing attention, which the website will draw on by using the accent colour somewhat sparingly and for elements that should stand out on the page.

 - A mix of soft beige, #f4f3ea, and clean white, #ffffff, were used as background colours.
-These neutral colours complement the bright yellow accent colour, and helps to give a harmonious impression.
+These neutral colours complement the bright yellow accent colour and help to give a harmonious impression.
 Given the purpose of the website, these colours also make for good background colours since they provide a neutral canvas for the often colourful images (e.g. the user art images showcased on the home page).

 - A very dark brown, #2e2e22, was used for body text on the website, to give a slightly softer impression, and to allow for the true black, #000000, elements (e.g. headings) to stand out more.

 #### Secondary colours:
 In addition to the primary colour scheme, a few more colours were used to a minor extent:
 - A dark yellow, #ead200, was used for buttons and links styled as buttons on hover
-- rgb(69, 67, 60) was used for a softer shadow effect on hover, and rgb(69, 67, 60) was used for a darker shadow effect on click.
+- RGB(69, 67, 60) was used for a softer shadow effect on hover, and RGB(69, 67, 60) was used for a darker shadow effect on click.
-- Lastly an almost white colour with a slight purple tint, rgba(245, 244, 249, 0.786), was used for the hero section overlay, in order to make it semi-transparent.
+- Lastly, an almost white colour with a slight purple tint, RGBA(245, 244, 249, 0.786), was used for the hero section overlay, to make it semi-transparent.
 The slight purple tint also helped to make the yellow link stand out better.

 ### Typography